mbeddr/mps-platform-docs/src/doc/docs/home/performance.md

 - [Speeding up model checks with Scope Cache](https://specificlanguages.com/posts/2022-01/26-speeding-up-model-checks-with-scope-cache) (< MPS 2021.2)
 - Often accessed data should be cached ([How to implement caching in Java](https://medium.com/analytics-vidhya/how-to-implement-cache-in-java-d9aa5e9577f2))
 - Don't recalculate expensive calculations but rather save the results in variables.
 - Different data structures have other time and space complexities.
-For example, selecting a different list implementation can have significant improvements on performance ([Big-O Cheat Sheet](https://www.bigocheatsheet.com/))
+For example, selecting a different list implementation can have significant improvements on performance ([Big-O Cheat Sheet](https://www.bigocheatsheet.com/)).
+Do not always use lists.
+Check if another data structure might be better suitable such as hash maps.
+- The collections language has a significant overhead in comparison to plain Java.
+If you need better performance, use the Java `foreach` statement and not `collection.forEach` and consider avoid the language in general for performance-critical code.
+You can improve especially list iteration that way.
 - Make sure to iterate nodes or editor cell trees efficiently.
 Narrow down the nodes that you want to iterate over, for example, `model.roots(ClassConcept)` instead of
  `model.nodes(<all>)`. `nodesIncludingImported()` can also create immense scopes.
 The same is true for searching in the console: avoid snippets such as `#nodes<scope = global>` should be avoided.
 For deep structures, `node.descendants` can also be expensive.
 - When using scopes, avoid using a [GlobalScope](http://127.0.0.1:63320/node?ref=6ed54515-acc8-4d1e-a16c-9fd6cfe951ea%2Fjava%3Ajetbrains.mps.project%28MPS.Core%2F%29%2F%7EGlobalScope).
 Try to also use the following snippets for filtering models that often shouldn't be searched because they are not indexed: